Print this topic

 The illness is usually mild, and recovery usually takes a few weeks.

-If you've been in contact with a person or animal with mpox, wash your hands really thoroughly.
+If you have been in contact with a person or animal with mpox, wash your hands really thoroughly.

 Avoid close contact with people with suspected or confirmed mpox and do not share their clothing or bedding.

-If you're travelling to a region where mpox is known to be present, avoid contact with animals that could have the virus.
+If you are travelling to a region where mpox is known to be present, avoid contact with animals that could have the virus.

 The mpox vaccine is now available in New Zealand.

-The vaccine will be free and available to those considered high risk, which includes gay, bisexual and other men who have sex with men (MSM) who have multiple sexual partners, trans and non-binary people who have sex with MSM, and anyone who is a close contact of someone who has been infected with mpox.
+The vaccine is free and available to those considered high risk.
+This includes gay, bisexual and other men who have sex with men (MSM).
+It also includes people who have sex with MSM, and anyone who is a close contact of someone who has been infected with mpox.

 You will need to have a consultation with a health professional to discuss your risk of exposure to mpox and options, benefits and risks of vaccination.